View Document Text

 HFG from time to time will make recommendations regarding the selection of brokers based on discussions and

-ability to provide efficient high quality execution at competitive rates.
-HFG will recommend a broker based on each
+broker's ability to provide efficient high quality execution at competitive rates.
+HFG will recommend a broker based

-individual client's needs.
-Clients are responsible for all fees charged to client accounts including but not limited to
+on each individual client's needs.
+Clients are responsible for all fees charged to client accounts including but not

-trading fees, SEC fees, interest charges (margin accounts only), investment reorganization fees, statement fees and
+limited to trading fees, SEC fees, interest charges (margin accounts only), investment reorganization fees, statement

-Charles Schwab & Co., a FINRA registered broker-dealer, member SIPC, to maintain custody of clients’ assets and to
+of Charles Schwab & Co., a FINRA registered broker-dealer, member SIPC, to maintain custody of clients’ assets

-effect trades for their accounts.
-Although HFG may recommend / require that clients establish accounts at Schwab, it
+and to effect trades for their accounts.
+Although HFG may recommend / require that clients establish accounts at

-is the client’s decision to custody assets with Schwab.
-HFG is independently owned and operated and not affiliated in
+Schwab, it is the client’s decision to custody assets with Schwab.
+HFG is independently owned and operated and

-Schwab retail investors.
-These services generally are available to independent investment advisors on an unsolicited
+to Schwab retail investors.
+These services generally are available to independent investment advisors on an

-basis, at no charge to them so long as a total of at least $12,000,000 of the advisor’s clients’ assets are maintained in
+unsolicited basis, at no charge to them so long as a total of at least $12,000,000 of the advisor’s clients’ assets are

-accounts at Schwab Advisor Services.
-These services are not contingent upon HFG committing to Schwab any
+maintained in accounts at Schwab Advisor Services.
+These services are not contingent upon HFG committing to

-specific amount of business.
-Schwab’s brokerage services include the execution of securities transactions, custody,
+Schwab any specific amount of business.
+Schwab’s brokerage services include the execution of securities

 Schwab Advisor Services is compensated by account holders through commissions and other transaction related or